AnyChart/docs.anychart.com/Maps/Proportional_Symbol_Map.md

 ## Overview

 As the name implies, symbols (circles), representing the values, are drawn of the proportional size to the size of the value being represented.
 The size of the bubbles (proportional symbols in maps) is not dependent on the size of the region associated with the variable.
-For example, if we show the value of unemployment on a proportional symbol map of the UK, Clackmannanshire would have the bigger visual importance then Highland if their unemployment values were so (e.g. 3.5% in Clackmannanshire, 1% in Highland).
+For example, if we show the value of unemployment on a proportional symbol map of the UK, Dundee would have the bigger visual importance then Highland if their unemployment values were so (e.g. 3.5% in Dundee, 1% in Highland).

 An example of proportional circles is shown below.